 - Bar Buka

-This is the newest hotspot in Amsterdam for lesbian women.
+Bar Buka is a pretty new hotspot in Amsterdam for queer women.
 Everyone is welcome at the bar, but women are in the spotlight.

-Bar Buka is located in the neighborhood de Pijp.
+Bar Buka lies in the neighborhood de Pijp.
 The bar is trendy and attracts queer women of all ages.

 Saarein is a traditional brown café founded by ten women in 1978.
-Originally it was a women-only bar, but nowadays Saarein is open for all queer minded people.
+Originally it was a women-only bar, but nowadays, Saarein is open to all queer-minded people.

 Though, you will find many women in the café.
 The visitors of Saarein are usually a bit older than places like Bar Buka.